 Materials and Methods

-The present investigation of cluster frontline demonstrations (CFLDs) on Mustard was conducted by Krishi Vigyan Kendra, Chomu (Tankarda) Jaipur-1during Rabi 2020-21 and 2021-22 at villages namely Sevapura, Shrirampura, Tankarda, Adagela, Mendwas and Sirsiyain Jaipur district of Rajasthan state.The demonstration was conducted in an area of 80 ha with 200 demonstrations in Rabi 2020-21and and 30 ha with 75 demonstrations in Rabi 2021-22 and with six locations against local variety in two years and each demonstration size was 0.4 ha.
+The present investigation of cluster frontline demonstrations (CFLDs) on Mustard was conducted by Krishi Vigyan Kendra, Chomu (Tankarda) Jaipur-1during Rabi 2020-21 and 2021-22 at villages namely Sevapura, Shrirampura, Tankarda, Adagela, Mendwas and Sirsiyain of dist.-Jaipur, Rajasthan .The demonstration was conducted in an area of 80 ha with 200 demonstrations in Rabi 2020-21and and 30 ha with 75 demonstrations in Rabi 2021-22 and with six locations against local variety in two years and each demonstration size was 0.4 ha.
 Total number of demonstrations275with area of110 ha (Rabi 2020-21 to 2021-22) were conducted with active participation of farmers to demonstrate the improved technologies ofmustardin different villages,sothat to sustain production potentials and expand the area under the crop in the district.
 Present study with respect to CFLDs and farmers’ practices (FP) are given in Table 1.The soils in selected villages were sandy loam to loamy sand in texture.Farmers were trained to follow the package of practices for mustard cultivation as recommended by III A Zone of Rajasthan and need based critical inputs provided to the farmers for increasing productivity of mustard crop.
 (Table No.1).

 Table No.1:Technological gap analysis for mustard